$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 Actually, you’re eating it.

-The food delivery business is estimated to hit the $200 billion mark by 2025.
+According to Forbes, the food delivery business is estimated to hit the $200 billion mark by 2025.

 The entire food industry has been growing exponentially, making food delivery side hustles a super popular strategy to make extra money.